BioSciResearch/optimus_bind_sample/README.md

 ### Goals
 [See Quora](https://www.quora.com/q/hxbiokqurmxybuec/What-are-the-major-requirements-for-Optimus-Bind-the-collaborative-Quora-project-to-predict-the-impact-of-mutations-on)

- - Fast – Upper limit of 30 minutes per mutation.  o	Problem: The most direct approach, accurately simulating the physics of the system to guess the mutation’s effect on the binding free energy (∆∆G), can take as long as 180 hours of computer time for a single mutation.
-[1] o	Impact: For each type of cancer, there can be hundreds of disease associated “driver” mutations.[5]
+ - Fast – Upper limit of 30 minutes per mutation.
+	 - *Problem:* The most direct approach, accurately simulating the physics of the system to guess the mutation’s effect on the binding free energy (∆∆G), can take as long as 180 hours of computer time for a single mutation.
+	 - Impact: For each type of cancer, there can be hundreds of disease associated “driver” mutations.[5]
 Protein engineering is another case where speed is critical as each amino acid is evaluated at each position in one variant of the procedure.
 [6] This generates hundreds of mutations if the sites are independent and many, many more if they are not.

-   •	Accurate – I would like to get this to r>0.9 and an average error of <1 kcal/mol. o
+ - Accurate – I would like to get this to r>0.9 and an average errorof <1 kcal/mol.

-   •	It should be open source, downloadable, and free o	Many computational projects are locked up in web servers.
+   It should be open source, downloadable, and free o	Many computational projects are locked up in web servers.
 I would like a program anyone can use and, if they wish, build off of.